 Bachelor's degree The bachelor's degree, usually representing completion of a four-year course of study on a collegiate level, is the oldest and best-known academic degree, particularly under the designation of Bachelor of Arts.
 Some varieties of bachelor's, or baccalaureate degree is currently offered by about 750 institutions, most of which offer a Bachelor of Arts degree.
 Next in frequency and availability is the Bachelor of Science, of which the most frequent variety is the Bachelor of Science in Education.
-Other baccalaureate degrees offered by a large number of institutions are Bachelor of Di- 46 vinity, and Bachelor of Home Economics.
+Other baccalaureate degrees offered by a large number of institutions are Bachelor of Education, Bachelor of Music, Bachelor of Business Administration, Bachelor of Di- 46 vinity, and Bachelor of Home Economics.
 Most institutions offer more than one variety of baccalaureates, but about one tenth report use of the Bachelor of Arts only, regardless of the particular curriculum completed.
 Currently about 900,000 baccalaureate degrees are awarded annually, about 46 percent to women.
 It is estimated that more than 12 million degrees have been conferred to date.